bvandewe/events-player/README.md

 - Role-based access control (admin, operator, user)
 - Login required for event generation and admin features

+### Authentication Modes

+The application automatically detects the authentication mode based on the incoming request:

+- **Istio/Proxy Mode**: When user is pre-authenticated (JWT injected by OAuth2 Proxy/Istio)
+  - Frontend detects: `/api/auth/info` returns `authenticated: true`
+  - No login button shown, user already authenticated
+  - Token managed server-side by proxy layer

+- **OAuth Mode**: When OAuth configuration is provided
+  - Frontend detects: OAuth config present in `/api/auth/info` response
+  - Login button shown when not authenticated
+  - Frontend handles OAuth flow with Keycloak/OIDC provider

+- **No Auth Mode**: When authentication is disabled (default)
+  - All features accessible without login

+> **🔍 Technical Detail:** The frontend determines authentication mode from the authentication state, not from backend environment variables.
+This resilient design works even with minimal backend configuration.
+See `notes/MODE_DETECTION_CASE_STUDY.md` for details.

 See the [full authentication documentation](https://bvandewe.github.io/events-player/authentication/) for OAuth/OIDC configuration details.

 ## Limitations